brucefan1983/gpuqt/README.md

     * gpuqt.h and gpuqt.cu             - the "driver function"
     * sigma.h and sigma.cu             - functions to obtain the transport properties
     * model.h and model.cu             - class to define the simulation model
-    * hamiltonian.h and hamiltonian.cu - class to perforem the matrix-related operations
+    * hamiltonian.h and hamiltonian.cu - class to perform the matrix-related operations
     * vector.h and vector.cu           - class to perform the vector-related operations

 * The folder "examples" contains two sub-folders with names "diffusive" and "localized", both containing the files "make_inputs.cpp" and "plot_results.m".